m4r35n357/ODE-Playground/README.md

 The "higher-level" functions generate Taylor series "jets" in one go, so are only useful for univariate functions.
-As well as adding operators for (negation and **), there are functions for:
+There is an overloaded operator "~" which extracts the actual derivative values from the taylor series coefficents, as well as additional operators for (negation and **).
+There are functions for:
 * sqr
 * sqrt
 * exp